felixhasse/chexpert-iml/README.md

 python -m src.preprocessing
 ```
 This converts images and masks to the needed format and creates a folder data/segmentation_dataset, which is used as the basis for training the segmentation models.

-### General
-Training the models takes quite long, so we recommend to use a GPU for training.
-However, even on powerful GPUs, training may take several hours to finish.
-By default the name of the trained model will include some hyperparameters.
-You can add a
-prefix to the default name using the --prefix flag in the command line or specify your own name using the --name flag.
-Tensorboard can be used to track the progress and results of training.
-TODO: Add table for command line arguments

 ### Tracking Training Progress and Results